dotnet/docs/docs/framework/wcf/feature-details/federation.md

 ## Definition of Federated Security
  Federated security allows for clean separation between the service a client is accessing and the associated authentication and authorization procedures.
 Federated security also enables collaboration across multiple systems, networks, and organizations in different trust realms.

- [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] provides support for building and deploying distributed systems that employ federated security.
+ WCF provides support for building and deploying distributed systems that employ federated security.

 ### Elements of a Federated Security Architecture
  The federated security architecture has three key elements, as described in the following table.